Menu

 Depending on the length of service, an employee with more than five years of service would expect to receive a full twelve months of sick pay, full pay for the first six months and half pay for the final six months.

-It means income protection for dentists can be offset against the employer’s sick pay period.
+This means that income protection for dentists can be offset against the employer’s sick pay period.
 Effectively, the deferred period in the insurance coverage could start a year after an application for a benefit takes place.
 It helps reduce the cost of the monthly payment into the plan.

 How Can Insurance Hero Help?